 Curries are one of my favourite things to eat, so I make them a lot.
 As I’m trying to reduce my cholesterol, I add as many cholesterol-lowering ingredients as I can to my meals.
 Curries are great for this, because you can add things like chickpeas, ground flaxseeds and vegetables, and the curry tastes just as good.
 And the vegetables count towards your five a day, which is an added bonus.

 You can use all sorts of different curry pastes in this recipe (or make your own).
 To keep the saturated fat content as low as possible, I use chopped tomatoes as the base of the sauce.
 The curry pastes that I think work best with tomatoes are Tikka Masala, Jalfrezi and Madras.
-Tikka Masala is my favourite, as it’s not too spicy, so you can add extra spice depending on who will be eating it.
+My favaourite is this Patak’s Tikka Masala Spice Paste:-

 I generally cook brown rice to go with it, as the dietary fibre also helps to lower cholesterol.
 Brown rice takes about 25 minutes to cook, so I put it on the boil with a lid on once I’ve prepared all the ingredients for the curry, which means it’s ready at the same time as the curry.

 Another great thing about adding chickpeas and vegetables is that they make it very filling and you don’t need to use as much chicken, which makes it cheaper.
 Make sure you use a big pan, like a casserole dish, as it makes a big batch.
 It freezes well, or you can just keep any leftovers in the fridge to have another day – it tastes even better the second day.